 Then Kretzschmar discovered CollegeResults.org, which is where the U.S. Department of Education publishes all the data it collects each year from the more than 2,000 four-year colleges and universities in the United States.
 “This site is fantastic because they don’t limit any search parameters,” Kretzschmar explains.
 (The popular College Navigator website also uses the same data.)

-But then she took it a step further, downloading the data into a spreadsheet program on her computer.
+But then she took it a step further, downloading the data into a spreadsheet program.
 This gave her complete control over the data.
 With access to so much information, Kretzschmar realized she needed to come up with a list of priorities to help narrow her search.
 “You have to decide what’s most important to you.
 My son wanted to play baseball and study the classics.
 He wanted a small college with an undergraduate teaching focus, and we needed merit aid,” she explains.

 There were also the realities of his scores, as well as other criteria that Kretzschmar added along the way.
 “The first thing I did was to sort the data for graduation rate.
 That was important to me.
 I wanted a graduation rate of at least 50 percent.
 That eliminated two-thirds of schools,” she notes.